-The Marine Safety Center has published a Technical Note for DP Plan Submittal and Approval (MSC’s MTN 02-11, CH-1) which provides guidance for submitting plans to the MSC, or to an Authorized Classification Society (ACS) conducting review of these systems on behalf of the Coast Guard.
+The Marine Safety Center has published a Technical Note for DP Plan Submittal and Approval (MSC’s MTN 02-11, CH-1) which provides guidance for submitting plans to the MSC, or to an ACS conducting review of these systems on behalf of the Coast Guard.
 Enclosure (2) of the MTN allows the submitters to submit plans using the IMO MSC/Circular 645 Guidelines for vessels with DP Systems as the baseline for the design, or cite the relevant Classification Society Rules for the design.

 Marine Safety Center PRG E2-24